 - Wrap the shaped pie crust loosely in plastic and place in the freezer for 15 minutes or up to 1 hour until chilled and firm.

 - Preheat the oven to 425 F.

-- Pour into the unbaked pie shell and bake for 15 minutes.
-Place a pie shield or tin foil over the top edges of the pie.
+- Pour filling into the prepared pie shell – pouring any extra filling into ramekins if needed.
+Bake for 15 minutes.
 Reduce the heat to 350 F and bake for another 40-50 minutes until the custard is set.

 - Cool on a wire rack for 2 hours.
-Refrigerate for longer storage.
-Serve with coconut milk whipped cream.
-Enjoy!
+Cover and refrigerate for up to 2 days.
+Serve chilled with whipped cream!